AhmedSeemalK/Enterprise-Inference/ida/README.md

 ##### Installation Precautions:
 Ensure that the nodes do not contain existing workloads.
 If necessary, please purge any previous cluster configurations before initiating a fresh installation to avoid an inappropriate cluster state.
 Proceeding without this precaution could lead to service disruptions or data loss.

-If you choose to perform a fresh installation, the automation will prompt you for the necessary inputs and proceed with the following steps:
+If you choose to perform a fresh installation, the AI Inference Deployment Suite will prompt you for the necessary inputs and proceed with the following steps:
 1. Prompt for Input: Collects the required inputs from the user.
 2. Setup Initial Environment: Sets up the virtual environment and installs necessary dependencies.
 3. Install Kubernetes: Installs Kubernetes and sets up the kubeconfig for the user.